jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 This will create a file in your `backend/db/migrations` folder and a file called `user.js` in your `backend/db/models` folder.

 In the migration file, apply the constraints in the schema.
-Once you're finished, your migration file should look something like this:
+If completed correctly, your migration file should look something like this:

 ```js
 'use strict';